Pesticides

 Among U.S. children with diabetes, mostly type 1, those with higher levels of pesticides in their bodies had higher HbA1c levels and lower beta cell function than those with lower levels, over a 5+ year period (Kaur et al. 2019).

 Diabetes is a risk factor for non-alcoholic fatty liver disease (NAFLD), which is associated with environmental chemical exposure, possibly specifically with pesticides (Armstrong and Guo, 2019; Yang and Park 2018).
 A search of the toxicological literature found that pesticides were among the most frequently identified chemicals associated with fatty liver in rodent studies.
 Of the 123 chemicals associated with fatty liver, 44% were pesticides-- especially fungicides and herbicides (Al-Eryani et al. 2015).
-Chlorpyrifos, for example, promotes fat accumulation in the liver (Howell III et al. 2016).
+In China, chlorpyrifos and paraquat exposures were associated with more severe fatty liver (Ma et al. 2024).
+Chlorpyrifos promotes fat accumulation in liver cells (Howell III et al. 2016).
 Thiamethoxam, one of the major compounds of neonicotinoid insecticides, caused NAFLD in mice (Yang et al. 2021).
+The triazole fungicide epoxiconazole increases fatty liver in zebrafish (Weng et al. 2024).

 Some researchers have looked to see whether the pesticide diazinon affects rats with diabetes differently than rats without diabetes.
 An animal model of type 1 diabetes shows that diabetes increases the toxicity of diazinon (Ueyama et al. 2007).
 An animal model of type 2 diabetes shows that diazinon worsens glucose tolerance in these rats, leading to higher blood glucose levels (Ueyama et al. 2008).